2025–26 Women's England Hockey League season

-The 2025–26 Women's England Hockey League season is the 2025–26 season of England's field hockey league structure and England Hockey Women's Championship Cup for women.
+The 2025–26 Women's England Hockey League season is the 2025–26 season of England's field hockey league structure for women.
 The regular league season starts on 20 September 2025 and ends on 28 March 2026.
 Reading are the defending league champions, having won the league in 2024–25.

+The England Hockey Women's Championship Cup which included Premier division teams was discontinued in favour of a lower tier events.

 Summary

 There would be no place for the most successful women's club of all time, Slough, in the top three divisions following their relegation to the conference leagues.
 After several years of competing at the top of division 1 south and north respectively, Barnes and Durham University were in to the Premier Division following their promotions the previous season.
 There were now four University teams in the Premier division.

 The four teams promoted to Division 1 from the conference divisions were the second XI teams from Reading and Loughborough Students, in addition to Leeds and Teddington.

+Surbiton won the Premier league title after defeating Wimbledon 4–2 in the Premier finals.